Chart Color Schemes

 Franklin is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Franklin has a high level of cultural diversity, with 55.2% of its population speaking a language other than English at home and 51.3% born overseas.
-Christianity is the main religion in Franklin, accounting for 27.5% of people.
-Hinduism is notably prevalent at 14.5%, higher than the Australian Capital Territory average of 9.5%.
+Franklin has a population where 55.2% speak languages other than English at home, with 51.3% born overseas.
+Christianity is the predominant religion in Franklin, comprising 27.5%.
+Hinduism is notably higher in Franklin at 14.5%, compared to the Australian Capital Territory average of 9.5%.

 Frequently Asked Questions - Diversity